turingschool/front-end-curriculum/lessons/module-1/css-flexbox.md

 - *What is the parent element of those elements?* (this is where the flex properties should live!)

 If flex isn't working the way you think it should, check the following things:
-- *Did you remember to include `display: flex;`?* Without that line of code, the other flex properties won't work!
+- *Did I remember to include `display: flex;`?* Without that line of code, the other flex properties won't work!
-- *Are you sure you're adding the flex properties to the correct element?* Check the parent-child relationship in the HTML file to be sure that you are adding those properties to the direct parent.
+- *Am I sure I'm adding the flex properties to the correct element?* Check the parent-child relationship in the HTML file to be sure that you are adding those properties to the direct parent.
 - *Is the parent element big enough?* Add a border to the parent element.
 If it is the same width and/or height as the children, you won't be able to move those children as expected.

 ## Using Flexbox on Nested Elements